-This switch activates the optional galley's electrical circuit.
+This switch activates the galley's electrical circuit.

-Front Camera (Optional)
+Front Camera Switch (Optional)

-Press this switch to turn ON the forward looking camera and display the road ahead on the passenger TV monitors.
-When the front camera is not enabled, the TV circuit reverts to the VCR output.
+Press this switch to turn ON the camera in the windshield and display the road ahead on the passenger TV monitors.
+When the front camera is not enabled, the TV circuit reverts to the video cassette player output.